recourcefulcoder/VKCloneBackend/README.md

 ## Deployment
-### Running application in developer mode
+### Running single service in developer mode
 1. Install dependencies

-From root directory execute in your system's CLI
+From root directory of the service execute in your system's CLI
 ```bash
 pip install -r requirements.txt
 ```
 2. Run FastAPI

-From "src" directory run
+From "src" directory of the service run
 ```bash
 fastapi dev main.py
 ```